June 25 – 26, 2021, at East Coast Sports (Registration) and Sloop Point Boat Storage (Weigh In & Awards)

 We’re also continuing to encourage teams to bring the whole family out to fish by offering $50 bounties for the heaviest single red drum weighed in by crews with junior, lady, and/or senior anglers on board.

-More special prizes include an East Coast Sports gift certificate for the heaviest single red drum weighed in by a SeaTow member, and the Costa Weigh-In Prize where each team weighing in a fish receives a raffle ticket for a pair of sweet Costa sunglasses.
+More special prizes include an East Coast Sports gift certificate for the heaviest single red drum weighed in by a SeaTow member.

 And just like all of our inshore events this year, we’ll be partnering with the Wilmington Elks for volunteer support and then donating proceeds from the event to aid their mission of helping children, enhancing communities, and honoring the service and sacrifices of our military veterans.

 Gary Hurley / Tournament Director